Leaf-Computer/lumen-blocks/docsite/docs/docs-src/0.1/src/installation/index.md

 If Tailwind CSS classes aren't being applied:

 1. Ensure your `tailwind.config.js` correctly points to both your source files and the Laminar Blocks components.
-2. Make sure you're generating the Tailwind CSS output file and including it in your HTML.
+2. Make sure you're generating the Tailwind CSS output file and including it in your application.
 3. Check for any path errors in the `content` array of your Tailwind configuration.

 If components aren't rendering correctly: